Mikjail/employeesRemote/README.md

 ### Styles:

-- I used Css Modules which comes incorporated with react v17
+- I used Css Modules which come incorporated with react v17
 - I used css variables to set the theme according to the wireframes.
 - I created 1 common style to reuse styles on primary/secondary btns.